 You can use the following two shapes to play major triads on your guitar.
 In this case, the diagrams display two options to play a C major triad in root position.
 To play any other major triad, just shift these patterns horizontally on the fretboard.

-The triad built at the second scale degree of C major d f a is different.
-If we take a closer look at its intervals, we will see that there are three semitones between the first third d f and four semitones between the second third f a:
+A triad that is built at the second scale degree of C major (i.e. D minor), is different.
+In this triad, there are 3 semitones between the first and third intervals of D and F. There are four semitones between the second and third triads of F and A, making this triad a minor triad.

 D Minor Triad (Scale Degree II)